InstantClientTap/homebrew-instantclient/README.md

 ## Installing libraries which depend on Instant Client Basic Lite

-When installing libraries depending on SDK you might need to specify the `DYLD_LIBRARY_PATH` environment variable.
+When installing libraries which depend on Basic Lite you might need to specify the `DYLD_LIBRARY_PATH` environment variable.
 E.g. in order to install [ruby-oci8][] you will need to execute

 ```bash
 $ DYLD_LIBRARY_PATH=$(brew --prefix)/lib gem install ruby-oci8
 ```

+You can also set `DYLD_LIBRARY_PATH` but this is [discouraged](https://discussions.apple.com/thread/1108472) and is known to break things.

 # License